PaWeRe/siva/README.md

 This project is a minimal, from-scratch patient intake voice agent inspired by [Pipecat's patient-intake repo](https://github.com/pipecat-ai/pipecat/tree/main/examples/patient-intake).

+## Features
+- **Hybrid LLM/State Machine Intake Flow:**
+  - Uses OpenAI's function calling API to let the LLM drive the conversation and call backend functions to store structured data (birthday, prescriptions, allergies, conditions, visit reasons).
+  - Backend stores all collected data in a session and guides the LLM with a system prompt and function schemas.
+- **Gradio Frontend:**
+  - Modern web UI for interacting with the agent via text (and microphone UI for future voice support).
+  - Displays both the agent's reply and the structured intake data in real time.
+- **FastAPI Backend:**
+  - Handles chat requests, session management, and OpenAI API calls.
+- **.env Support:**
+  - Uses `python-dotenv` to load your OpenAI API key from a `.env` file.

+---

 ## Quick Start

 ### Prerequisites